Serena1432/DiscordBasic/README.md

 ## Configurations

-Just upload this file to any PHP server and you are ready to go.
+Just upload this file to any PHP server (requires PHP lower than 7.4.21, because PHP 8 may cause some fatal errors) and you are ready to go.
 No further configurations are needed.

 ## How to login?